Surface Tension

 Why Surface Tension is an Advantage for Gutter Guards

-The curve of Advantage Gutter Guard® was designed to maximize surface tension.
+The designers of Advantage Gutter Guard® used physics and surface tension to make sure that the curve of the cover was at an angle that maximizes surface tension.
 This allows the water to defy gravity and cling onto the gutter guard (adhesion) until it is introduced to its next surface – your gutter.

-Surface Tension Gives Advantage Gutter Guard® Two Advantages:
+Surface Tension gives the Advantage Gutter Guard® two Advantages:

-2. In developing the best angle for surface tension, the Advantage Gutter Guard® designers were able to extend the guard past the front edge of the gutter – creating an angled, tiny entrance that only water with its gravity-defying properties can find.
-This nose forward design is advantageous because it ensures that debris is deflected away from the gutter.
+2. In developing the best angle for surface tension, the Advantage Gutter Guard® designers were able to extend the guard past the front edge of the gutter – creating an angled, tiny entrance that water with its gravity-defying properties can find.
+This nose-forward design is advantageous because it ensures that debris is deflected away from the gutter.
 Your gutters will not clog, guaranteed!

 Ready For A Gutter Guard That Works?